 The Group has adopted the amendments to IFRSs included in the Annual Improvements to IFRSs 2014-2016 Cycle for the first time in the current year.
-The adoption of these amendments has had no material impact on the amounts or disclosures reported in these Regulatory Accounts.
+The adoption of these amendments has had no effect on the Group's consolidated financial statements.

+Amendments to IAS 7

+Disclosure Initiative

-- Amendments to IAS 7 Disclosure Initiative The Group has adopted the amendments to IAS 7 for the first time in the current year.
-The amendments require an entity to provide disclosures that enable users of the Regulatory Accounts to evaluate changes in liabilities arising from financing activities, including both cash and non-cash changes.
+The Group has adopted the amendments to IAS 7 for the first time in the current year.
+The amendments require an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both cash and non-cash changes.
 The Group's liabilities arising from financing activities consist of borrowings (note 19) and certain derivatives (note 20).
 A reconciliation between the opening and closing balances of these items is provided in note 20.
-Apart from the additional disclosure in note 20, the application of these amendments has had no impact on these Regulatory Accounts. - Amendments to IAS 12 Recognition of Deferred Tax Assets for Unrealised Losses Unrealised Losses The Group has adopted the amendments to IAS 12 for the first time in the current year.
+Apart from the additional disclosure in note 20, the application of these amendments has had no impact on the Group's consolidated financial statements.

+Amendments to IAS 12

+Recognition of Deferred

+Tax Assets for

+Unrealised Losses

+The Group has adopted the amendments to IAS 12 for the first time in the current year.
 The amendments clarify how an entity should evaluate whether there will be sufficient future taxable profits against which it can utilise a deductible temporary difference.
-The application of these amendments has had no impact on these Regulatory Accounts as the Group already assesses the sufficiency of future taxable profits in a way that is consistent with these amendments. - Annual Improvements to IFRSs 2014-2016 Cycle The Group has adopted the amendments to IFRS 12 included in the Annual Improvements to IFRSs 2014-2016 Cycle for the first time in the current year.
+The application of these amendments has had no impact on the Group's consolidated financial statements as the Group already assesses the sufficiency of future taxable profits in a way that is consistent with these amendments.

+Annual Improvements to IFRSs 2014-2016 Cycle

+The Group has adopted the amendments to IFRS 12 included in the Annual Improvements to IFRSs 2014-2016 Cycle for the first time in the current year.
 The other amendments included in this package are not yet mandatorily effective and they have not been early adopted by the Group.
 IFRS 12 states that an entity need not provide summarised financial information for interests in subsidiaries, associates or joint ventures that are classified (or included in a disposal group that is classified) as held for sale.
 The amendments clarify that this is the only concession from the disclosure requirements of IFRS 12 for such interests.